Lazzapao/Max7219-Clock/README.md

 - const char* mqttPassword = "";                // mqtt password, set to "" for no password
 - const char* mqtttopic = "ClockMatrix";        // mqtt topic

+# Compiling and Loading to Wemos D1
+It is recommended to use Arduino IDE.
+You will need to configure Arduino IDE to work with the Wemos board and USB port and installed the required USB drivers etc.

+USB CH340G drivers: https://sparks.gogo.co.nz/ch340.html
+Enter http://arduino.esp8266.com/stable/package_esp8266com_index.json into Additional Board Manager URLs field.
+You can add multiple URLs, separating them with commas.
+This will add support for the Wemos D1 Mini to Arduino IDE.
+Open Boards Manager from Tools > Board menu and install esp8266 Core platform version 2.7.4 DO NOT INSTALL 3.XX release or you will have compiling error !!
+Select Board: "LOLIN(WEMOS) D1 R2 & mini"
+Set Flash Size to 4M (FS: 2MB OTA: 1019KB)
+Select the Port from the tools menu.